 Intensify your daily motivation to achieve your KPIs by reimagining your workspace with this expansive home office design from Cattelan Italia.
 The sophisticated desk, known as Nasdaq Keramik, is a Paolo Cattelan creation that intends to break the traditional scheme of the desk through the use of innovative materials and the intersection of tops and solid.

 2. Space-saving workspace

 Open shelvings are always a great way to save space.
 The home office design above kept all the resources accessible in a fairly organized shelve that took less than two yards of the owner’s workspace.
 This type of setup can help clear one’s mind, focusing only on whatever goal needs to be done for a day.
-To shop this look, you may check Elizabeth Hansen’s creation from Ethan Allen’s shop here.
-You may also visit one of their store in Tampa, FL, to see more designs for yourself.
+To shop this look, you may Elizabeth Hansen’s creation in Ethan Allen’s shop.
+You may also visit one of their store in Tampa, FL to see more designs for yourself.